 The SS4 form is available as a PDF document or as a DOC file.

-The Internal Revenue Service, better known as the IRS is tasked with receiving funds from citizens for government programs, such as social security.
+The Internal Revenue Service, better known as the IRS, is tasked with receiving funds from citizens for government programs, such as social security.
 In order to receive those funds or any other benefits, the IRS must have an accurate record of a citizen's income.
-When a business is formed, it must apply for an Employer Identification Number (EIN).
-An EIN allows the IRS to keep track of all sources of income associated with that company or individual.
-IRS Form SS4 provides information on how an EIN is obtained and the name under which the business operates so the IRS is able to accurately record transactions.
+When a business is formed, it must apply for an Employer Identification Number (EIN) through Form SS-4.

-IRS form ss4, Application for Employer Identification Identification Number, is the form used to apply for an EIN from the IRS.
+IRS form SS-4, Application for Employer Identification Identification Number, is the form used to apply for an EIN from the IRS.
 The EIN application using the IRS EIN form may be done by a representative — a responsible party or a responsible party's authorized representative.
 There are no special restrictions that limit the ability of anyone to file this form on behalf of someone else.

-On the other hand, employers use IRS Form W9, ??Request for Taxpayer Identification Number (TIN) and Certification, to request a Taxpayer Identification Number from their employees.
-Employees use it to provide their Employer with a Taxpayer Identification Number to be used for reporting income on an IRS form 1099.
+On the other hand, employers use IRS Form W9, Request for Taxpayer Identification Number (TIN) and Certification, to request a TIN from their employees.
+Employees use it to provide their Employer with a TIN to be used for reporting income on an IRS form 1099.

 If you are not planning on hiring any employees, then you do not need an EIN.